xihuanxiaorang/my-obsidian-notes/01.Articles/Java/集合篇/README.md

 skinparam ClassAttributeIconColor #A0A0A0
 skinparam ClassStereotypeFontColor #A0A0A0

-' 设置连接线颜色和箭头颜色
+' 连接线和箭头
-skinparam ArrowColor #A0A0A0
+skinparam ArrowColor #CCCCCC
-skinparam LineColor #A0A0A0
+skinparam LineColor #CCCCCC
+skinparam ArrowFontColor #FFFFFF

 interface Iterable {}
 interface Collection extends Iterable {}